 Tip: Tide makes individual packets of detergent that are perfect for travel.

-- The less toiletries, the better.
+- The fewer toiletries, the better.

 Toiletries can take up more space than clothes so I try to keep everything simple for trips.
 Bringing minimal makeup, air-dry your hair instead of using a blow dryer, using the toiletries in the hotel, and sharing toiletries with your travel partner so you can take half the amount.
 All these things can help you lighten your travel load.